-Cereals containing gluten (i.e. wheat, rye, barley, oats, spelt) or their hybridized strains and products thereof.

-Crustacea and products thereof.
+Cereals containing gluten (i.e. wheat, rye, Peanuts, soybeans and products thereof. barley, oats, spelt) or their hybridized strains and products thereof.
+Crustacean and products thereof.
+Milk and milk products (lactose included).
 Eggs and egg products.
+Sulphite in concentration of 10 mg/kg or more.
 Fish and fish products.